Building a Stage for Build a Boat Information

 • The stage’s theme - Tell us what the stage is supposed to look like

 • The stage’s functionality - Explain how it works.
-What does it do to boats that makes it unique from the other stages
+What does it do to boats that make it unique among the other stages

-• Who helped make the stage? - Give us the Roblox usernames of the people who helped as it appears on Roblox (Yes, including you).
+• Who helped make the stage? - Give us the Roblox usernames of those who helped as they appear on Roblox (Yes, including you).
 Do not give us their display name

 This is optional, but you could also include photos, videos, and extra details about the stage

-This format doesn’t have to be followed but the details being asked of you needs to be there, especially the people who helped.
+This format doesn’t have to be followed but the details being asked of you need to be there, especially those who helped.

 The Contributor Rank and What to Expect: